 Pulse.
 The TIG pulse creates two amp values, a high and a low value that cycle back and forth between each other while welding.
 The upper amperage is called the "Welding Amps" (sometimes referred to as "Peak" current.)
-The lower amperage is called "Pulse Amps" (sometimes called "background" or "base" current).
+The lower amperage is called "TIG Pulse Amps" (sometimes called "background" or "base" current).
 Pulse has several uses and can be used to control arc directability, arc cone width, heat spread, penetration and even weld appearance.
 It is particularly useful on metals that are prone to structural deterioration or burn through.
-Pulse creates a lower Amp average, and "heat" by varying one or more of several adjustable parameters of the pulse This welder features a basic pulse with 2 preset options where these parameters are not adjustable.
-The following discussion is adapted from a discussion used to explain the parts of the pulse with the idea that they are adjustable.
-The PowerPro 164Si has only the ability to select from two preset pulse operations. but these items have been included here to improve your understanding of pulse and how it can be of benefit.
+Pulse creates a lower Amp average, and "felt heat" by varying one or more of several adjustable parameters of the pulse This welder features several adjustable parameters that affect Pulse operation:

 - 1. Pulse Amps (Base).
 Base Amps is the low Amperage value of the pulse.
 When you adjust the base Amps in pulse mode, you are actually setting a ratio of base Amps to peak welding Amps.
 Base amps are expressed as a percentage of Peak welding Amps.
 So, when you set base amps, you are only setting it as a percentage, not the actual Amps.
 As you increase Peak welding Amperage through the use of the foot pedal, or the panel control, the pulse will maintain the same ratio of Base to Peak welding Amps, raising the base Amps automatically.
-For this unit Base Amps is preset at 50%.
-This will yield a 50 Amp value for the base Amps if the unit Amps are set to 100A.
+To illustrate: Adjust the Peak (main welding) Amps, to 100.
+Set the base Amps to 50%.
+This will yield a 50 Amp value for the base Amps.
 The foot pedal controls both Peak welding Amperage and Base Pulse Amperage simultaneously, using the pre-set ratio. - 2.
 Pulse Frequency.
 Pulse speed or frequency as it is referred to is measured in the standard unit "Hertz."
 Simply, it is the number of pulses per second that occur.
-Pulse frequency controls the arc constriction and also helps with heat management.
-The slower pulse frequency of 1 hertz gives the "stacked dime" appearance.
-At the higher frequency option, the "stacked" appearance will be lost while heat control is maximized.

-3. Pulse Time On (Balance).
+Pulse frequency controls the arc constriction and also helps with heat management..
+A slower pulse frequency around 1 to 3 hertz gives the "stacked dime" appearance.
+At higher frequencies the "stacked" appearance will be lost while heat control is maximized. - 3.
+Pulse Time On (Balance).
 Pulse Balance is the percentage (%) of time that the pulse stays in the TIG (Peak) pulse Amp stage of the cycle.
 Increasing the Pulse time-on will increase the duration the Peak Amp stage of the cycle which in turn will increase the heat and will increase penetration.
-Pulse Balance is also known in the industry as "duty cycle".
+Pulse Balance is also known in the industry as duty cycle.
 For welding purposes the term "Pulse Time On" is used here.
-The Pulse Time On has